Rudolf Pfeiffer: Academic career

-In 1937 Pfeiffer would have to move again: he was forced out of his chair at Munich because of his marriage to a Jewish woman and opposition to the Nazi regime.
+In 1937, Pfeiffer would have to move again: he was forced out of his chair at the Ludwig-Maximilians-Universität München because of his marriage to a Jewish woman and opposition to the Nazi regime.
 He and Lili relocated to Oxford, where Pfeiffer gained a position in part due to the recommendation of Schwartz, who stated that Pfeiffer "towered over all the other" philologists of his generation.
 Eduard Fraenkel had already been driven from Germany to Corpus Christi, and with the addition of Pfeiffer The Oxford Magazine declared, "Once more, Oxford gains what Nazi Germany has lost."
 At Oxford Pfeiffer had access to the Callimachus fragments in the vast collection of Oxyrhynchus papyri and worked amicably with the great British papyrologist Edgar Lobel who had himself published valuable work on the poet.
 In his obiturary of Lobel, Sir Eric Gardner Turner wrote, "The partnership over Callimachus with Rudolf Pfeiffer went well on both sides, and ended in mutual affection and esteem and a notable edition of the poet."
 That edition of fragments, the first volume of Pfeiffer's magnum opus (1949), would be followed four years later by a second volume comprising the Hymns, Epigrams and testimonia.

-Pfeiffer was restored to his chair at Munich in 1951 from which he would retire in 1957.
+Pfeiffer was restored to his chair at the Ludwig-Maximilians-Universität München in 1951, from which he would retire in 1957.
 The remaining years of his life following the completion of his Callimachus were devoted to his interest in the history of classical scholarship that had been kindled while still a youth in Augsburg.
 In the preface to History of Classical Scholarship from the Beginnings to the Hellenistic Age (1968) he reports that, "As soon as the second volume of Callimachus was published in 1953 by the Clarendon Press, I submitted to the delegates a proposal for a History of Classical Scholarship".
-In the History of Classical Scholarship, which he published in English despite having returned to Munich, Pfeiffer drew parallels between the intellectual world of Hellenistic Greece and that of his fellow German exiles, particularly in the case of the scholars who fled Alexandria following the accession of Ptolemy VIII Physcon in 210 BCE.
+In the History of Classical Scholarship, which he published in English despite having returned to the Ludwig-Maximilians-Universität München, Pfeiffer drew parallels between the intellectual world of Hellenistic Greece and that of his fellow German exiles, particularly in the case of the scholars who fled Alexandria following the accession of Ptolemy VIII Physcon in 210 BCE.
 This book was followed in 1976 by a volume treating the period from 1350-1800.
 He had intended to publish a third volume to cover the intervening period, but his interests in Hellenistic scholarship and the high humanist period (and the urging of Fraenkel) drew him to the bookends of his history.
 Upon his death on 5 May 1979, only a long abandoned sketch of the volume covering Late Antiquity and the Middle Ages had been completed.